 - Studying and engaging in a business

 No idea what to choose?
 You’ve almost made a decision but are there still some programmes in the running?
 You want to switch to a programme that suits you better?
-The service study advice is the place to be for you!
+The Office of Study and Career Guidance is the place to be for you!
 They will help you sort things out.

 Pursuing higher education isn’t that obvious for you because of an impairment or because your combining it with a family, top sport, a job or your own company?
 Your care coach can help you apply for education- and exam facilities.
 This way pursuing a higher education is feasible.
 Do you need a special status (education and examination facilities for disorders or learning disabilities, individual circumstances or a work, entrepreneur or top-class sports status)?
 Schedule an appointment by sending an email to your care and diversity coach.